SolidAlloy/GenericUnityObjects/README.md

 }
 ```

-Remember to add the Serializable attribute to your class to be able to reference it in other classes.
+In Unity 2020, remember to add the Serializable attribute to your class to be able to reference it in other classes.

 You will get the object field in the inspector:

 ![](https://raw.githubusercontent.com/SolidAlloy/GenericScriptableObjects/main/.object-field.png?token=AFOZEDWJGJ7L4OHVQ537XRS7ULQ4E)

-Unfortunately, Unity shows *WarriorStats`1* there instead of *WarriorStats\<Knight>*.
-They are aware of [this problem](https://forum.unity.com/threads/generic-scriptable-object-fields.790763/), and hopefully it will be fixed soon.

 #### Creating an instance at runtime